SakshiUtturi/IoT-of-engine-wear/README.md

 # IoT_of_engine_wear
-Built a technology which can be used to predict the maintenance and wear status of the engine using sensors and IoT.
-**Technology used:** Arduino coding in C, ThingSpeak (IoT platform)
+Built a technology which can be used to predict the maintenance and wear status of the engine using sensors and IoT.<br/> **Technology used:** Arduino coding in C, ThingSpeak (IoT platform)